LINDIWE17/DatabaseGroupProject/README.md

 # 📚 BookStoredb

 **BookStoredb** is a relational database designed to efficiently manage a bookstore's key operations.
 It includes functionality for tracking books, authors, publishers, and languages, as well as handling customer information, addresses, and orders.
-The database also supports order processing, including shipping methods and statuses.
+The database also supports order processing, including shipping methods, statuses and role-based access control.
 With its well-structured tables and relationships, it allows for streamlined management of inventory, customer data, and orders, making it a powerful solution for running a bookstore.

 ## 🔧 Technologies Used
 - **Database:** MySQL